Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 installed to be able to communicate with the hub cluster.

 The latest fleet image tag could be found here in [fleet releases](https://github.com/Azure/fleet/releases).

-Please ensure kubectl can access the kube-config of the hub cluster and all the on-prem clusters.
+> **Note:** Please ensure kubectl can access the kube-config of the hub cluster and all the on-prem clusters.

 Ex: `./hack/Azure/setup/joinMC.sh v0.1.0 hub test-cluster-1 test-cluster-2`